distribits/distribits-2024-website/content/location.md

 ### Accessibility

-The venue is in-principle equipped with handicapped accessible facilities.
+The venue is equipped with handicapped accessible facilities.
-The main entrance stair lift, however, is currently broken.
-Please refer to the [official website](https://www.hdu.hhu.de/en) for updates.
-If you require a stair lift, please contact distribits-org@fz-juelich.de.

 A separate room is available for nursing or prayer.